Riot: History

+The whole act, so far as unrepealed, was repealed by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967.

+The statute 2 Hen.
+5. Stat.
+1, of which this chapter was part, was repealed for the Republic of Ireland by section 1 of, and part 2 of the schedule to, the Statute Law Revision Act 1983.

 Northern Ireland

 Riot is a serious offence for the purposes of Chapter 3 of the Criminal Justice (Northern Ireland) Order 2008.

 See paragraph 13 of Schedule 5 to the Electoral Law Act (Northern Ireland) 1962.

 Scotland

 There is an offence under the law of Scotland which is known both as "mobbing" and "mobbing and rioting".

 In July 1981, both Dundee and Edinburgh saw significant disorder as part of the events of that July, while in 1994 and in 2013, two years after the English riots of August 2011, Edinburgh saw rioting, albeit localised to one specific area and not part of any bigger 'riot wave'.
 Events in 1981 were very similar to those in England, although sources are severely limited.
 Both Niddrie and Craigmillar saw riots in the 1980s.